SeanKilleen/seankilleen.github.io/_posts/2024-03-12-creating-and-modeling-sensible-happy-paths-for-software-team-success.md

 ## Formatting / Rules Auto-enforcement

 We can disagree on rules or formatting considerations all we want, and I find it best to be flexible in matters of style.
-But, there should be some tooling and process to auto -enforce the rules we care about.
+But, there should be some tooling and process to auto-enforce the rules we care about.

 One way to do this is to run your formatting tool all the time.
 For example, there's [a great GitHub Action for the `dotnet-format` command](https://github.com/marketplace/actions/dotnet-format).
 You can use it to run all the time and commit changes back to the branches.
 Now nobody has to think about the rules unless they disagree with them.
 And if you disagree, you can meet about it, update your `.editorconfig` file, and auto-format your codebase to be in-line with the new preferences.